ScottyVG/ScottVanGilder.com/content/blog/2025-07-30-splitting-cdk-stacks-with-shared-constructs-and-config-files.md

 This structure makes it immediately clear where everything belongs and how the pieces fit together.

+## Demo Project

+To demonstrate the modular architecture concepts discussed in this post, I've created a complete example repository: [cdk-modular-stacks](https://github.com/ScottyVG/cdk-modular-stacks).

+This demo project showcases:
+- **Reusable Constructs**: Custom constructs for common AWS resources like DynamoDB tables, Lambda functions, and API Gateways
+- **Configuration Management**: Environment-specific TypeScript configuration files with proper typing
+- **Modular Stacks**: Separate stacks for database, API, and frontend resources with clear dependencies
+- **Testing Structure**: Unit tests for both constructs and stacks
+- **Deployment Scripts**: Automated deployment workflows for different environments

+The demo implements a simple serverless application with a DynamoDB backend, Lambda API, and S3-hosted frontend—all using the modular patterns described above.
+It serves as a practical reference for implementing similar architecture in your own CDK projects.

 ## Future Improvements

 While this architecture has served me well, there are always opportunities for enhancement: